Why is Sales Motivation Important to Your Business

 - Poor performers are making the same baseline as those who have their nose to the grindstone, leading to resentment between co-workers and a potentially hostile environment.

 - Over time, complacency often takes over.

 For employees who are looking for a reliable payment structure, the salary plus bonus payment is just that.

-In this structure, the employee receives the agreed upon annual salary with the understanding that at predetermined intervals, a performance-based bonus will be give if certain goals are met or surpassed.
+In this structure, the employee receives the agreed-upon annual salary with the understanding that at predetermined intervals, a performance-based bonus will be given if certain goals are met or surpassed.

 - Gives you a baseline sales budget to work from.

 - Brings motivated and experienced applicants your way.

 - Employees will push harder to meet goals since there’s a monetary motivation.

 - As a manager, you have the ability to place a greater demand on not strictly sales-based aspects of the job.